June 25, 2024

 Why Choose Fidelity?

 Founded in 1946, Fidelity is the most well-established among the three options.
-They're one of the biggest investment managers in the world with nearly 50 million users and over $13.7 trillion in assets managed.[4]
+They're one of the biggest investment managers in the world with over 50 million users and $13.7 trillion in assets managed.[4]

 Fidelity caters to a much broader range of investors.
 In addition to stocks, ETFs, options, and crypto, Fidelity also offers mutual funds, bonds, and more.
 The only assets you can't trade are futures and commodities.